ansys/pyansys-geometry/doc/source/user_guide/designer.rst

 ********

-Design sub-package provides a ``Design`` for organizing geometry assemblies and synchronizes to a supporting geometry service instance.
+Design sub-package provides a ``Design`` for organizing geometry assemblies and synchronizes to a supporting Geometry Service instance.

 Defining the model
 ------------------